 In April of 2011, Absey & Co. released The Seed: Stories from the River’s Edge, my first short-story collection.
-Those tales, several written in collaboration with my wife Angélica Maldonado, range from retellings of Mexican legends to original contemporary fantasy, weird West and magical realism, all set along the border and featuring Hispanic protagonists.
+Those tales, one of them written in collaboration with my wife Angélica Maldonado, range from retellings of Mexican legends to original contemporary fantasy, weird West and magical realism, all set along the border and featuring Hispanic protagonists.

 A boy faces a ghost dog, armed only with his father’s memory.
 A mother must find the strength to free her mermaid daughter.
 A teenager stands up to her manipulative uncle, despite the consequences.
 A woman drowns her children and pays the ultimate price.
 A man must help a town learn to stave off dark forces that would steal all their children.
 A girl must accept her role as the protector of her people.